drojf/wix-toolset-example/Readme.md

 - Localization.wxl - a localization file, but in this case only used for changing some of the default text in the installer
 - obj - contains temporary build files.
 NOTE: it is useful to examine these files, especially the `_HarvestedApplicationComponents_dir.wxs` to check if files have been harvested correctly
 - bin - installer .msi file output folder
+- resources - any additional files (such as images and icons) necessary to build the installer

 ## Known Issues

+- The msbuild path in `build.bat` is hardcoded for Visual Studio 2019
 - There are some warnings printed during the build process which are not yet sorted out
 - Switching between "Debug" and "Release" is not yet setup properly - always uses "Debug" for now
 - Wix is hard to google (due to the web publishing platform of the same name), so you'll need to google "Wix Toolset"